Banaba Leaf (Lagerstroemia speciosa)

 Fasting Blood Glucose Reduction

-The RCT (n=10 T2D, 2 weeks, dose-dependence design) found banaba extract standardized to corosolic acid reduced fasting blood glucose by up to 30% at 0.48 mg/day.
-Multiple smaller trials and the review support modest hypoglycemic effects in T2D and prediabetic populations.
+A dose-dependence RCT in type 2 diabetics found banaba extract standardized to corosolic acid reduced fasting blood glucose by up to 30% at 0.48 mg/day.
+Multiple smaller trials and reviews support modest hypoglycemic effects in T2D and prediabetic populations.

 Postprandial Glucose Control

 Corosolic acid acutely reduces postprandial blood glucose spikes — likely via cellular glucose transport activation (GLUT4 translocation) and α-glucosidase inhibition.
-The crossover trial showed acute postprandial glucose reduction with corosolic acid pretreatment.
+Crossover trial data show acute postprandial glucose reduction with corosolic acid pretreatment.

 Insulin Sensitivity Support